THE NEXT RUSH MAGAZINE

 Ph: +61 (0) 449 740 354

-A 55% increase in page views despite a drop in pages read per session from 2.01 to 1.67 – the result of expanded previews and lead-in video summaries translates into a 3% rise in unique visitors month on month maintaining readership baseline of 30% above the previously highest recorded month in May.
+Despite a drop in pages read per session from 2.01 – the result of expanded previews and lead-in video summaries translates into a 3% rise in unique visitors month on month maintaining readership baseline of 30% above the previously highest recorded month in May.

-Most popular topics among the top 30 articles most read this month – movie reviews, musician profiles, live entertainment news, interviews, fashion events and metropolitan city ticketed events
+Most popular topics among the top 30 articles most read this month – movie reviews, interviews, concept launches and home cooking recipes.

 The Next Rush is a hyper-local independent city publication that serves to put the spotlight on the people and activities in our communities that may have been missed by the mainstream.
 The stories and ideas presented strike a balance between pop culture interest, empirical conversation and investigative journalism.